 Chief Operating Officer & Volunteer Coordinator

-Chelsea is from Mangham, Louisiana and is married to her high school sweetheart, Cole.
-Together they have two beautiful daughters, Aniston and Kennedy.
+Chelsea is from Louisiana and is married to her high school sweetheart, Cole.
+Together they have three beautiful daughters, Aniston, Kennedy and Emmett.

 For her entire life, Chelsea wanted nothing more than to be a wife and mother.
 She and Cole’s first pregnancy came earlier than planned, but they were excited nonetheless.
 They were devastated when that pregnancy ended, and she miscarried at just six weeks.
 Soon after they were married, they fell pregnant again with their first daughter, Aniston.